cakephp/docs/en/development/configuration.rst

     Used in PostgreSQL database setups to specify which schema to use. datasource
-    non-DBO datasource to use, e.g. 'ldap', 'twitter'
+    non-DBO datasource to use, e.g. 'ldap', 'twitter' unix_socket
+    Used by drivers that support it to connect via unix socket files.

 .. note::